SRombauts/UEPlasticPlugin/README.md

 Unreal Engine 4 Plastic Source Control Plugin
 ---------------------------------------------

-UE4PlasticPlugin is a simple Plastic Source Control Plugin for Unreal Engine
+UE4PlasticPlugin is a simple Plastic Source Control Plugin for Unreal Engine 4

+It is not intended to replace Plastic SCM GUI or command line.
+It is a complementary tool improving efficiency in daily workflow.
+It automates tracking of assets, bring common SCM tasks inside the Editor, and provide visual diffing of Blueprints.

 ### Quick setup